dylanbay11/blog_home/_posts/2024-03-30-data-curation.md

 data_return_df = [single_get(a_game) for a_game in gdf['Name']]
 ```

-I want to quickly mention two things about this: One, starting with one game, and the basic info, was very helpful, and adding complexity later.
-There are still a few tweaks I want to make and more information to grab.
-Second, to use best practice and avoid errors and flooding the server, I implemented both a wait between each game (to grab at most 120 games per minute, probably less due to python processing time) and also only fell back on grabbing more search results in the initial matching process if necessary (most games had one match, but a few with generic titles needed more).
+I want to quickly mention three things about this: One, looking for an API and a wrapper saved me a lot of time and let me get quick results.
+Second, starting with one game, and the basic info, was very helpful; waiting until later to add complexity let me be efficient.
+There are still a few tweaks I want to make and more information to grab, but having data ready to go is very encouraging.
+Finally, to use best practice and avoid errors from flooding the server, I implemented both a wait between each game (in my case, to grab at most 120 games per minute, probably less due to python processing time) and also only fell back on grabbing more search results in the initial matching process if necessary (most games had one match, but a few with generic titles needed more).
+This is just being a good "scraping citizen".

 #### Future work